cloud66/help-old/_posts/how-to/2013-09-26-haproxy-for-websocket.md

 ## Test your WebSocket servers

-To test your WebSocket servers, create a <code>.html</code> file with the code below, make sure to replace *&lt;your_address&gt;* with your own LB IP address and finally, open it in a web browser.
+To test your WebSocket servers, create a <code>.html</code> file with the code below, make sure to replace *&lt;your&#95;address&gt;* with your own LB IP address and finally, open it in a web browser.

 <pre class='prettyprint lang-html'>
 &lt;html&gt;